College of Education and Human Development

 Annemarie H. Hindman, Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, University of Michigan.

-Xu (Lilya) Jiang, Assistant Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, University of South Carolina.
+Xu (Lilya) Jiang, Associate Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, University of South Carolina.

-Jennifer Johnson, Assistant Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of Maryland College Park.
+Jennifer Johnson, Associate Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of Maryland College Park.

 Paul Jones, Assistant Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, Temple University.